Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 - Pages sometimes take a long time to load

 Want to keep up to date on all that’s happening at Kick?
-If you, like us are interested in following how things at this new platform unfold, then we also recommend following Kick on Twitter.
+If you are interested in following how things at this new platform unfold, then we recommend following Kick on Twitter.
 The account @KickStreaming is updated regularly, with usually at least a tweet or two a day.
-Besides being useful for general updates, it has also garnered some good responsiveness, with its 12K plus followers thanks to some interesting and unique content you can find there.
+Besides general updates, it has also garnered some good responsiveness, with its 12K plus followers thanks to interesting and unique content.

 Our conclusion: Kick.com is a serious Twitch competitor

 Bottom line, it may be a complete coincidence that Kick.com came out of nowhere the moment that Twitch scrapped casino streaming.
-Yet, since these types of platforms take planning, not to mention capital investment and development timing to come to fruition, we find that highly improbable.
+But it’s highly improbable since these types of platforms take planning, capital investment and development to come to fruition.
 More likely, as the rumblings against the “ethics” of crypto gambling intensified at Twitch, savvy operators put the wheels in motion; and when the gambling ban news broke, they were ready to launch straight into beta in November 2022.

-In addition, we’re guessing, whether it is Stake or some other entity behind Kick.com, they had some serious talks with the top streamers in advance – like Roshtein, ClassyBeef, and Trainwreckstv – who were ready to go live with them on that very date.
-Regardless of how it all unfolded, while interesting, needless to say, while it helps to have launched with some top talent in the lineup, only time will tell how successful Kick will ultimately be.
+We’re guessing, whether it is Stake or some other entity behind Kick.com, there were some serious talks with the top streamers in advance – like Roshtein, ClassyBeef, and Trainwreckstv – who were ready to go live with them on that very date.
+While it helps to have launched with top talent in the lineup, only time will tell how successful Kick will be.

 From our perspective, considering the Twitch ban on gambling, and how much we love casino streaming, we are guessing Kick will easily carve itself a niche.
-In addition, since it has a much more favorable revenue share, we would imagine creators, as they increasingly hear of the new platform, will flock there as well.
-As Stake fans really all we can say is that we are happy to have a place to watch the slots streams (and such) that we love so much.
-And if you have yet to check it out, we highly recommend a visit to Kick to see what all the buzz is about.
+In addition, since it has a much more favorable revenue share, we imagine more creators will flock there as they increasingly hear of the new platform.
+As Stake fans, all we can say is that we are happy to have a place to watch the slots streams that we love so much.
+If you have yet to check it out, we recommend a visit to Kick to see what the buzz is about.